gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/Calls - Edit Overrides/Edit Overrides.md

+# Edit Overrides

-**Overrides a Tech can place without reaching out to RPh, Sr. Techs or Supervisors**
+## Overrides a Tech can place without reaching out to RPh, Sr. Techs or Supervisors**

 **As of 1/10/23, effective immediately**